iterative/dvc.org/static/docs/commands-reference/checkout.md

 Checkout data files from cache into the working space.

-This command has to be called after `git checkout` since Git does not handle file that are under DVC control.
+This command has to be called after `git checkout` since Git does not handle files that are under DVC control.
 You can also use `dvc install` to install a git hook that will call `dvc checkout` for you.
 See `dvc config` for more information.